chakrabar/chakrabar.github.io/_posts/articles/2018-08-25-coding-guidelines.md

     4. Refactor.
 It’s a continuous process, do it often (when adding new code, or fixing bugs, or doing general clean up).
 But do it precisely and methodically, otherwise there is a high chance of breaking existing functionalities.
 Run tests, to make sure everything is working as expected
     5. Learn and use established Design Patterns, whenever they fit
     6. <u>Performance</u> – last but not the least!
 Always consider **performance and scalability** issues while writing code.
 [Details of good coding practices for performance & scalability are beyond the scope of this document!]
+    7. <u>Threading</u> - to increase throughput of application, use multi-threading where applicable.
+But be very cautious and use standard and understandable constructs only, as incorrect use of them can cause critical bugs in the application which might be very difficult to debug

-`C#` denotes some C# language specific constructs.
+**Note 1:** `C#` denotes some C# language specific constructs.
 If you are using some other language for development, similar constructs available for that language/platform can be used.

+**Note 2:** (2018) Also, it does not consider latest C# features like `dynamic`, `async-await` and other C# 5.0+ language features.